A Primer on Unito's Google Contacts Integration

 Google Contacts permissions information

 When you first connect your Google Contacts account to Unito, you might notice that Unito needs permission to permanently delete contacts.
-Don’t be alarmed!
 This permission is a requirement for this integration to work, but Unito never deletes your data.
-In fact, we have a very strict policy regarding content deletion.
-You can find the full policy here, but the essence of it is Unito will never delete data on the platform it originates from.

 Say you sync your Google Contacts to Trello, where they become new Trello cards.
 If you delete, close, or archive a Trello card synced to a Google contact, the original contact will never be deleted.
 So even if Unito needs this permission to work properly, we will never delete your contacts.